Poison Ivy - Toxicodendron radicans

 Myth: "I touch the plants all the time and never have a reaction.
 I must be immune"

 Fact: Studies show only 15% of humans are truly immune.
-The other 85% will react with repeated exposure to enough of the oil urushiol.
+The others will react with repeated exposure.

 Myth: "I never touched a plant, but I got a rash.
 It must travel through the air."